acl-org/ACLPUB/anthologize/README.md

 ## 0b.
 Install dependencies

-You'll need the Python packages `latexcodec` and `pybtex`; these can usually be installed by running:
+You'll need Python >=3.5 and the Python packages `latexcodec` and `pybtex`; these can usually be installed by running:

 ```
 cd ACLPUB/anthologize